yingding/llm-train/envtools/README.md

 * gpt3.11winconda: native windows python 3.11 conda env with (ipex-llm[npu]): ipex-llm is inference and serving only.
 * gpt3.12winconda: native windows python 3.12 conda env with intel-extension-for-pytorch (xpu, gpu)

+## Inference FrameWork
+both ipex-llm, intel-npu-acceleration-library are inference framework

+both intel-extension-for-pytorch, directml with onnex are the training time framework